YOLIN00/10ms-sre-assesment/ops-test-2/README.md

 2. Include the following in your README:

 ```
-Name:
+Name: NURUN ISLAM NILOY
-Email:
+Email: nurunislam.niloy@gmail.com
-Time taken:
+Time taken: 6.5hrs
-Environment used (kind/minikube):
+Environment used (kind/minikube): KIND
-Any assumptions:
+Any assumptions: I'm confused about the sidecar proxy.
+Docker Compose is not using the components in the `sidecar` folder.
+If the sidecar container stays in the same pod as the main application, then the network policy will not work.
+I haven't touched this part.

 ```

 3. Send us the link.